 }

-Given the following code, which of the calls to do_something are valid?
+Given the following partial program, which of the calls to do_something from main are valid based on do_something’s prototype?
 Select all that apply.

 void do_something(int *array, int size);